HR-3393-119

 What it does

-This bill would officially rename the United States Postal Service facility located at 12208 North 19th Avenue in Phoenix, Arizona, as the "Officer Zane T. Coolidge Post Office."
-It would apply only to that single facility and would have no effect on postal operations, staffing, or funding.
+This bill would officially rename the U.S. Postal Service facility at 12208 North 19th Avenue in Phoenix, Arizona, as the "Officer Zane T. Coolidge Post Office."
+It would also require that any future references to this facility in official government documents, maps, regulations, and records use the new name.

 Who benefits

-The family, friends, and colleagues of Officer Zane T. Coolidge, who would receive a lasting public honor in his memory.
-The local Phoenix community served by that post office, who may value the recognition of a local officer.
-Law enforcement communities broadly, who may view the designation as recognition of officer sacrifice.
+The family, friends, and colleagues of Officer Zane T. Coolidge, who would see his memory honored through a permanent federal designation.
+Residents and businesses in the surrounding Phoenix neighborhood who use this post office.
+Local law enforcement communities who may view the designation as recognition of officer service and sacrifice.

 Who is hurt